TheFuZiOnZz/Research-Dashboard/Red Pill/Red Pill.md

 - (Personal note: It feels as though there is no consistent definition of what an “alpha male” or “high value male” actually is.
 It’s essential to nail this down, because an “alpha male” is going to be playing the “alpha” side of the “Alpha Fucks, Beta Bucks” dual-mating strategy that Rollo claims women employ.
 It’s also reasonable to assume that men are going to want to strive to become an “alpha male” and avoid being a “beta male” in the Red Pill space.)
 - Alphas are not “bad boys” in any kingdom that has an actual alpha hierarchy.
 They display lots of prosocial behavior, almost necessarily, in wolves and in primates.
     - “Interestingly, while advocates for acting dominant often point to chimps as proof of the exclusivity of this route to male status, recent research has shown that even among primates, alpha male status can be achieved not only through size and strength but through adept sociability and the grooming of others as well.” - Scott Barry Kaufman [article](https://greatergood.berkeley.edu/article/item/the_myth_of_the_alpha_male) from 2015 from the Greater Good Science Center.
     - “With most mammals, the biggest and most aggressive male claims the alpha male role and gets his choice of food and females.
-But a new study suggests that at least among chimpanzees, smaller, more mild-mannered males can also use political behavior to secure the top position.” - Mark Foster, [Small Male Chimps Use Politics, Rather Than Aggression, To Lead The Pack](https://www.sciencedaily.com/releases/2009/02/090202174958.htm) (2009), _American Journal of Primatology_
+But a new study suggests that at least among chimpanzees, smaller, more mild-mannered males can also use political behavior to secure the top position.” - Mark Foster, [Small Male Chimps Use Politics, Rather Than Aggression, To Lead The Pack](https://www.sciencedaily.com/releases/2009/02/090202174958.htm) (2009), American Journal of Primatology
     - “I conclude that the typical wolf pack is a family, with the adult parents guiding the activities of the group in a division-of-labor system in which the female predominates primarily in such activities as pup care and defense and the male primarily during foraging and food-provisioning and the travels associated with them.”
-By David Mech, [Alpha status, dominance, and division of labor in wolf packs](https://web.archive.org/web/20051214072331/http://www.npwrc.usgs.gov/resource/2000/alstat/alstat.htm) (1999), _Canadian Journal of Zoology_.
+By David Mech, [Alpha status, dominance, and division of labor in wolf packs](https://web.archive.org/web/20051214072331/http://www.npwrc.usgs.gov/resource/2000/alstat/alstat.htm) (1999), Canadian Journal of Zoology.
     - “They identified one chimp, Foudouko, as the alpha leader.
 Two years later he fell from power, overthrown by a group of younger males.
 He lived on the outskirts of the group for years before attempting to return in mid-2013.
 He was killed by his former followers, a rare instance in which a chimp was killed within its own community.”
-By Michael Greshko, “[In Rare Killing, Chimpanzees Cannibalize Former Leader](https://www.nationalgeographic.com/animals/article/chimpanzees-murder-cannibalism-senegal)”(2017), _National Geographic_.
+By Michael Greshko, “[In Rare Killing, Chimpanzees Cannibalize Former Leader](https://www.nationalgeographic.com/animals/article/chimpanzees-murder-cannibalism-senegal)”(2017), National Geographic.
 ## If “Alpha Fucks, and Beta Bucks,” then how is the alpha an actual alpha?
 - If a man is the “beta bucks,” it sounds as though he’s able to procure enough resources to be considered a “provider.”
 He’s also probably displaying lots of prosocial behavior, which is also “alpha” in nature.
-What kind of evolutionary model of the world associates someone who can adapt to an environment and provide resources as a “beta”? **Why would women be drawn to anti-social men who provide fewer resources?**
+What kind of evolutionary model of the world associates someone who can adapt to an environment and provide resources as a “beta”?
+Why would women be drawn to anti-social men who provide fewer resources?
     - No one seems to be utilizing this strategy, as evidenced from studying extra-partner pairings.
         1. “A common urban myth is that many fathers are cuckolded into raising children that genetically are not their own.
 This fear is fuelled not just by the paternity tests that have become a standard staple of gossip magazines, talk shows, and TV series but also by the biological fact that in many socially monogamous species, females appear to regularly engage in mating outside the long-term pair bond…The surprising result of these new studies is that human EPP rates have stayed near-constant at around 1% across several human societies over the past several hundred years.
 This poses an immediate puzzle for behavioural scientists, who estimated that without the availability of modern contraceptives the historical EPP rates should have been much higher, in the range of 10–20%, based on present behavioural measures of EPCs and observed kin investments of matri- and patrilineal family members, which are known to be inversely related to EPP [13].”
 Maarten H.D.
-Larmuseau, Koen Matthijs, Tom Wenseleers (2016), [Cuckolded Fathers Rare in Human Populations,](https://www.sciencedirect.com/science/article/pii/S0169534716000707) _Trends in Ecology & Evolution_
+Larmuseau, Koen Matthijs, Tom Wenseleers (2016), [Cuckolded Fathers Rare in Human Populations,](https://www.sciencedirect.com/science/article/pii/S0169534716000707) Trends in Ecology & Evolution
         2. “Using patrilineal genealogies from the Low Countries spanning a period of over 500 years and Y chromosome genotyping of living descendants, our analysis reveals that historical EPP rates, while low overall, were strongly impacted by socioeconomic and demographic factors.
 Specifically, we observe that estimated EPP rates among married couples varied by more than an order of magnitude, from 0.4% to 5.9%, and peaked among families with a low socioeconomic background living in densely populated cities of the late 19th century.”
 Maarten H.D.
-Larmuseau, Pieter van den Berg, Sofie Claerhout, ..., Kelly Nivelle, Ronny Decorte, Tom Wenseleers.(2019) [A Historical-Genetic Reconstruction of Human Extra-Pair Paternity.](https://www.cell.com/current-biology/pdfExtended/S0960-9822(19)31305-3) _Current Biology_, 29, 4102–4107
+Larmuseau, Pieter van den Berg, Sofie Claerhout, ..., Kelly Nivelle, Ronny Decorte, Tom Wenseleers.(2019) [A Historical-Genetic Reconstruction of Human Extra-Pair Paternity.](https://www.cell.com/current-biology/pdfExtended/S0960-9822(19)31305-3) Current Biology, 29, 4102–4107
             - 1%-6% at its highest shows that monogamy is the dominant mating strategy.
         3. Population-wide research of modern Europeans shows very low rates of extra-pair paternity, between 1-2% (Anderson, 2006 & Wolf et al., 2012, as cited in Larmuseau).
 Y-chromosome research indicating historical trends shows a similarly low rate between 1-2% for non-Western populations (Strassmann et al., 2012, as cited in Larmuseau) and for historical Western populations (Larmuseau, 2012; Greef & Erasmus, 2015; Boattini et al., 2015; Solé-Morata et al., 2015, as cited in Larmuseau 2016).
 - If he’s married, he’s probably already at the top of society and passes a ton of markers for being an “alpha.”
     - They make more money.
         1. “Using data from the German Socio-Economic Panel, it is found that married men enjoy a wage premium even after controlling for self-selection into marriage.
 In contrast to the popular household specialization hypothesis, men do not substantially reduce their housework time following marriage; neither does the housework time significantly affect the wage rate.
 This finding contrasts the prevailing view that the wage differential between married and single men results from the division of labour within the household.
 However, men married to non-working partners receive a larger wage premium than men married to full-time working wives.
 It is further shown that married men feel less satisfied with their financial situation as compared to their single counterparts.
 These results indicate that a lower level of pay satisfaction induce married men to put more effort into their work, which leads to higher wages.”
-Matthias Pollmann-Schult, [_Marriage and Earnings: Why Do Married Men Earn More than Single Men?_](https://academic.oup.com/esr/article-abstract/27/2/147/424307) (2011), European Sociological Review.
+Matthias Pollmann-Schult, [Marriage and Earnings: Why Do Married Men Earn More than Single Men?](https://academic.oup.com/esr/article-abstract/27/2/147/424307) (2011), European Sociological Review.
     - They live longer and enjoy better physical health.
         1. “A major survey of 127,545 American adults found that married men are healthier than men who were never married or whose marriages ended in divorce or widowhood.
 Men who have marital partners also live longer than men without spouses; men who marry after age 25 get more protection than those who tie the knot at a younger age, and the longer a man stays married, the greater his survival advantage over his unmarried peers.”
-Harvard medical school article, [_Marriage and men’s health_](https://www.health.harvard.edu/mens-health/marriage-and-mens-health), June 5th, 2019
+Harvard medical school article, [Marriage and men’s health](https://www.health.harvard.edu/mens-health/marriage-and-mens-health), June 5th, 2019
     - They have more children.
         1. “The present findings from a nationally representative sample of Americans living in the late 20th century support the hypothesis that serial monogamy is positively associated with reproductive success in men.”
 Jokela, M., Rotkirch, A., Rickard, I. J., Pettay, J., & Lummaa, V. (2010).
-[Serial monogamy increases reproductive success in men but not in women.](https://psycnet.apa.org/record/2010-18254-004) _Behavioral Ecology_, 21(5), 906–912.
+[Serial monogamy increases reproductive success in men but not in women.](https://psycnet.apa.org/record/2010-18254-004) Behavioral Ecology, 21(5), 906–912.
         2. Serial monogamy is the primary reproductive strategy, not polygamy or “alpha fucks” everyone.
-- Rollo regularly has referenced “the pool boy” in various [tweets](https://twitter.com/RationalMale/status/1527693786146557952) and [writings](https://therationalmale.com/2012/04/23/relationship-game-wife-sex/) for over a decade. **What makes the Pool Boy an alpha male?
-He provides no resources, is not at the top of any social hierarchy, does not engage in prosocial behavior, etc…**
+- Rollo regularly has referenced “the pool boy” in various [tweets](https://twitter.com/RationalMale/status/1527693786146557952) and [writings](https://therationalmale.com/2012/04/23/relationship-game-wife-sex/) for over a decade.
+What makes the Pool Boy an alpha male?
+He provides no resources, is not at the top of any social hierarchy, does not engage in prosocial behavior, etc…
 Random Factoid
 - Rollo has [claimed](https://www.youtube.com/live/HozT-YdG2QQ?feature=share&t=7021) that “a woman’s female ovum will select between competing male’s sperm at the site of conception, meaning that adaptation had to have become useful because there were multiple men’s sperm at the site of conception.”
-    - **Why does Rollo believe multiple men’s sperm are necessary for ovum to engage in discriminatory behavior of different sperm?
-Does he believe every single male sperm is identical?**
+    - Why does Rollo believe multiple men’s sperm are necessary for ovum to engage in discriminatory behavior of different sperm?
+Does he believe every single male sperm is identical?
     - Actual answer: women's eggs release a chemoattractant that is selecting for major histocompatibility complex, or a set of genetic factors that are responsible for immune system response and fighting infections.
 It has nothing to do with selecting for “alpha” or “beta” partners and only attempts to ensure a strong immune profile, especially in cases of preventing low genetic diversity among people who may be attempting to inbreed.
 ## Do you still believe in Pair Bonding?
 Why would women’s sexual strategy of simultaneously having sex with a beta and an alpha play contrary to their built in desires to pair with only a single person?
 - Pair bonding is largely a myth.